-Aircraft Co., an action against an aircraft manufacturer by plaintiffs injured during a plane crash, the federal district court considered whether compliance with "all applicable regulatory standards for aircraft design and safety, as evidenced by the type certificate issued by the FAA," relieved Cessna, the defendant, of liability for punitive damages.
-The Court determined that "while evidence of regulatory compliance does not foreclose an award of punitive damages as a matter of law, such evidence may demonstrate the absence of a genuine dispute of material fact as to gross negligence and malice."
-And the Texas Court of Appeals has held:
+compliance on its potential punitive damages liability.
+In Morris v.
+Cessna Aircraft Co., an action against an aircraft manufacturer by plaintiffs injured during a plane crash, the federal district court considered whether compliance with "all applicable regulatory standards for aircraft design and safety, as evidenced by the type certificate issued by the FAA," relieved Cessna, the defendant, of liability for punitive damages.
+The Court determined that "while evidence of regulatory compliance does not foreclose an award of punitive damages as a matter of law, such evidence may

-involved, but nevertheless proceeds with conscious indifference to the rights, safety, or welfare of others.") (emphasis added); Jardel Co., Inc. v.
+See Morris v.
+Cessna Aircraft Co., 833 F. Supp.
+2d 622, 640-41 (N.D.
+Tex.
+2001).
+The Texas standard for punitive damages liability is analogous to the Delaware standard.
+See Tex.
+Civ.
+Prac. & Rem.
+Code Ann. § 41.003(1) (2013) ("[E]xemplary damages may be awarded only if the claimant proves by clear and convincing evidence that the harm with respect to which the claimant seeks recovery of exemplary damages results from: (1) fraud; (2) malice; or (3) gross negligence."); Tex.
+Civ.
+Prac. & Rem.
+Code Ann. § 41.001(11) ("Gross negligence' means an act or omission: (A) which when viewed objectively from the standpoint of the actor at the time of its occurrence involves an extreme degree of risk, considering the probability and magnitude of the potential harm to others; and (B) of which the actor has actual, subjective awareness of the risk involved, but nevertheless proceeds with conscious indifference to the rights, safety, or welfare of others.") (emphasis added); Jardel Co., Inc. v.
 Hughes, 523 A.2d 518, 529-30 (Del.
-1987) (equating the "outrageous conduct" that warrants a punitive damages award to the "willful and wanton standard," which "refers to a distinct state of mind, one a conscious awareness, the other a conscious indifference.") (emphasis added).
-In comparing willfulness and wantonness with negligence, the Delaware Supreme Court in Jardel described the former as "an awareness, either actual or constructive, of one's conduct and a realization of its probable consequences," and the latter as "lack[ing] any intent, actual or constructive."
+1987) (equating the "outrageous conduct" that warrants a punitive damages award to the "willful and wanton standard," which "refers to a distinct state of mind, one a conscious awareness, the other a conscious indifference.") (emphasis added). comparing willfulness and wantonness with negligence, the Delaware Supreme Court in Jardel described the former as "an awareness, either actual or constructive, of one's conduct and a realization of its probable consequences," and the latter as "lack[ing] any intent, actual or constructive."
 Id.

-91 Cessna, 833 F. Supp.
+Cessna, 833 F. Supp.
 2d at 640.